Effective treatment to help treat, deal and overcome Post Traumatic Stress Disorder (PTSD) and trauma.

 Post-Traumatic Stress Disorder can result from a number of traumatic incidents such as violent attacks, mugging, rape, sexual assault, torture, terrorism, being held captive, child abuse, bullying, domestic abuse, serious accidents, a major fearful experience, and natural disasters.

 As well as affecting those who personally experienced the catastrophe and those who witnessed it.
 It also can affect those who pick up the pieces afterwards, including medical staff, police and fire officers.
 It can even occur in the friends or family members of those who went through the actual trauma.

-Most people given time can get over this experience without help.
+Given time, many people can get over their experiences without help.
 However for some, a traumatic experience can set off a reaction that can last for months and years, and they may begin to re-experience that horrible occurrence in the form of memories, flashbacks, nightmares or hallucinations.
 In some cases it can be a sound that trigger these memories, causing them to believe they are back there reliving the traumatic events again.
-If untreated, PTSD can persist for years, and anything in the environment can remind the person of the traumatic experience and cause a reaction.

 For some sufferers of PTSD, stories in the news or plot lines in a film or on TV can stir those unpleasant memories and feelings associated with the trauma.